 - The estimated cost of a replacement key

 How to get new keys for your car without the original?

 Generally speaking, you have three options.

 - Replace your car key at the dealership

-This article is for those who lost their car keys and don’t have a duplicate spare key.
+This article is for those who have lost their car keys and don’t have a duplicate spare key.

-The first option, Call an automotive locksmith:
+Your first option, Call an automotive locksmith: